hexxone/TeleJelly/TeleJelly/docs/search-recon/30-custom-and-forum-providers.md

 - Result pages fetched during recon often showed no hits for the sampled terms.
 - Public HTML clearly indicates XenForo quick-search/search-form structure.

+July 2026 recheck:

+- The public XenForo search form is reachable and exposes a per-response `_xfToken`.
+- A plain GET with search query parameters only renders the search form; the real search is a token/session-aware POST to `/search/search`.

 Current assessment:

 - Search route is known.